-The governance framework for the DIP is independent of the BSC.
+The governance framework for the DIP is a supplement to the BSC.
 The BSC, the REC and the Distribution Connection and Use of System Agreement (DCUSA) are the codes that will immediately be involved, but others may also be involved at a later stage.
 The governance structures we are creating for the DIP Manager will allow changes to the service to be completed at pace.

 We will have set up the DIP Manager role by late 2024, to be ready to operate in March 2025, and have developed the legal text to enable the DIP Manager governance.
-This text will be supplementary to the existing BSC documents.